MadcowD/ell/docs/src/getting_started.rst

     print(response['choices'][0]['message']['content'])

-Now, let's see how we can achieve the same result using ell:
+Now, let's see how we can achieve the same result using ell2a:

 .. code-block:: python

-    import ell
+    import ell2a

-    @ell.simple(model="gpt-4o")
+    @ell2a.simple(model="gpt-4o")
     def hello(name: str):
         """You are a helpful assistant.""" # System prompt return f"Say hello to {name}!" # User prompt